knagrecha/hydra/README.md

 ```
 ## Limitations

+### Optimizers
 Currently, this system only supports SGD (see hydra/nn/Model.py).
 However, extending it to support other optimizers
 should not be too difficult, and we plan to implement it ASAP.

+### Architectures
 Recurrent architectures cannot be trained with Hydra, as we assume the architecture will be trained with a simple forward -> backward approach.
 Residual architectures CAN be trained with Hydra, but must be defined in a way such that residual outputs are passed through intermediate layers
 with an identity function, or else put into a single residual block.

+### Multi-node
+The system is implemented for single-node, multi-GPU execution.
+I have not implemented multi-node execution just yet.

 ## NOTE